hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Afternoon is full of meetings and starts with watching Somerville Children's Theater at 12:00.
 SungOh also wants to play, so I may not get much time to study this morning.

+10:15 I reviewed OLOO and put it into my revised study guide.
+Now SungOh wants to play.